iamdcj/javascripts/src/objects/object-oriented-js/README.md

 }
 ```

-The ability to reuse common code across multiple classes prevents code duplication, and provides classes and their subclasses  with the ability to extend whenever necessary.
+The ability to reuse common code across multiple classes prevents code duplication, and provides classes and their subclasses  with the ability to extend whenever necessary; __*we can generate instances which have unique features from a class, but common features from a parent class.*__

 ### Polymorphism
 The process of creating multiple object instances with the same set of underlying functionality, which is derived from a base class, is known as `Polymorphism`.